In The Shadows - Book cover

 I swallowed and slowly turned to meet my father’s gaze.

-His eyes narrowed at my daring gesture and I immediately dropped my gaze to the bed.
+He stood in my doorway, eyes narrowed at my daring gesture.
+I immediately dropped my gaze to the bed.
 I should have known better than to look him in the eyes after how angry I had made him.

 “Yes, you should have, Cleo.
 You’ll have to learn your place eventually.”

-My lips quivered and tears threaten to spill over at his harsh reprimand.
-I hated how he read my thoughts.
-Even more than that, I hated how I couldn’t keep them protected away from him.
+My lips quivered and tears threatened to spill over at his harsh reprimand.
+I hated how he could read my thoughts.
+I hated how I couldn’t keep them protected away from him.

 I hated that I was as easy to read as a human.